 Professional development and training

 The focus of the performance, development and career planning process is the development of staff, both academic and professional, and ensuring that all staff work together to achieve the overall goals of the University.
-It provides an appropriate framework for positive and useful discussions between staff and their managers, leading to a common understanding of objectives, and personal and professional development.

 Staff excellence awards